 Low-Interest Loans for Energy Efficiency Improvements

-The Division of Energy provides loans to public schools (K-12), public/private colleges and universities, city/county governments, public owned airport facilities (municipal, county, regional, and international), public water and wastewater treatment facilities, and public/private not-for-profit hospitals to help reduce energy costs through the Energy Loan Program.
+The Division of Energy provides loans to public schools (K-12), public/private colleges and universities, local governments including public owned airport facilities (municipal, county, regional, and international), public water/wastewater treatment facilities and public/private not-for-profit hospitals to help reduce energy costs through the Energy Loan Program.
 Please refer to current loan cycle offering for eligible applicants.
 This loan financing may be used for various energy-saving investments.

 Loan recipients benefit from increased occupant comfort in their buildings and reduced energy costs.
 The financing also frees up tax dollars that school districts, higher education facilities and local governments can use for essential services or other capital improvements.
 Loan recipients repay the loan with money saved on energy costs as a result of implementing the energy-efficiency projects.

 According to Attorney General of Missouri opinion letter No. 136-85, these loans borrowed by public schools and local governments do not require electorate assent and are not considered as “debt” created.
 Therefore, the loan financing does not count against debt limits or require a public vote or bond issuance.

 Projects with energy cost savings are eligible with this Energy Loan Program.
 Examples of eligible projects include: